pip-services/pip-services-docs/content/en/node/components/cache/memory_cache.md

 #### retrieve
 Retrieves cached value from the cache using its key.
-If value is missing in the cache or expired it returns None.
+If value is missing in the cache or expired it returns null.

 > `public` retrieve(correlationId: string, key: string): Promise\<any\>

 - **correlationId**: string - (optional) transaction id to trace execution through call chain.
 - **key**: string - a unique value key.
-- **returns**: any - a cached value or None if value wasn't found or timeout expired.
+- **returns**: any - a cached value or null if value wasn't found or timeout expired.

 #### store